 Neither our algorithm nor the CP solver were successful in finding a minimum deletion within 24 hours on several of the graphs with higher treewidths (15 and 12), and we do not report these in the table.
 In all cases our algorithm is much faster in clock-time than the CP approach: both could likely be improved by careful optimisation of the implementations.

-The implementation of our algorithm takes as input a tree decomposition (generated using LibTW\footnote{available at treewidth.com/treewidth/index.html} \cite{libtw}) of a graph and the graph itself.
+The implementation of our algorithm takes as input a tree decomposition (generated using LibTW \cite{libtw}) of a graph and the graph itself.
 Our implementation of the tree decomposition-based method can be found at github.com/magicicada/fpt-edge-deletion.